pkali/scorch_src/Manuals/MANUAL_EN.md

 # Basic instruction manual:

-You can play using the keyboard (all functionality) or the joystick in the first port (all functionality necessary for gameplay).
+You can play using the keyboard (all functionality) or the joystick in any port (all functionality necessary for gameplay).

 ## 1. Game Option Selection.